What is the Lavender Graduation Recognition Ceremony?

 How to Participate

-If you are graduating in May, August or December 2019 and are interested in being recognized at the Lavender Graduation Recognition Ceremony by receiving a lavender cord and certificate, you can RSVP.
+If you graduated in 2020 or are graduating in May, August, or December 2021 and are interested in being recognized by receiving a lavender cord and certificate, you can RSVP.
 You are also welcome to nominate other seniors and faculty/staff that you believe qualify for each award.
 SUNY Oneonta employees, alumni, students, and families are welcome to attend.